ahmetb/kubernetes-network-policy-recipes/03-deny-all-non-whitelisted-traffic-in-the-namespace.md

 # DENY all non-whitelisted traffic in the current namespace

-This is a fundamental policy, blocking all cross-pod networking other than the ones whitelisted via the other Network Policies you deploy.
+💡 **Use Case:** This is a fundamental policy, blocking all cross-pod networking other than the ones whitelisted via the other Network Policies you deploy.

-💡 **Use Case:** Consider applying this manifest to any namespace you deploy workloads to (anything but `kube-system`).
-This will give you a base "deny all" policy so you can clearly identify components that need to talk to each other and deploy Network Policies for.
+Consider applying this manifest to any namespace you deploy workloads to (anything but `kube-system`).

+💡 **Best Practice:**  This policy will give you a default "deny all" functionality.
+This way, you can clearly identify which components have dependency on which components and deploy Network Policies which can be translated to dependency graphs between components.

 ## Manifest